Judge Christina A. Snyder -- United States District Court, Central District of California

 Chambers Contact

-Unless counsel have been expressly authorized to communicate with chambers, all oral and written communications must be submitted only to the Courtroom Deputy, Catherine Jeang, with copies to all counsel of record.
-Do not attempt to communicate in writing or by telephone with chambers.
-Note: email correspondence is not allowed unless prior authorization was given.
+JPS §11 NO COMMUNICATION WITH CHAMBERS STAFF: Unless counsel have been expressly authorized to communicate with chambers (e.g., for a telephone status conference with all counsel participating), all oral and written communications must be submitted only to the Courtroom Deputy, Catherine Jeang with copies to all counsel of record.
+Please do not attempt to communicate in writing or by telephone with chambers.
+(See Local Rule 83-2.11). [snyder-christina | chambers_contact_restrictions]

 Discovery Referral